Tyre Noise Generation mechanism & affecting parameters

-Tyre noise improvements in last few years has taken a critical role in reducing the sound signature of a vehicle.
+Noise generated by a tyre depends on its type as well.
+Tyres with low rolling resistance are quieter as compared to off-road tyres.
+Reduction of tyre noise in last few years has taken a critical role in reducing the sound signature of a vehicle.
 Decrease in noise from internal combustion engines and low noise levels of electric vehicles demand more development in tyre industry to reduce noise.
 Tyre manufacturers spend a lot of time and money for R&D and perform a lot of tests in order to meet lower noise level without compromising on the performance (safety, braking, ride comfort etc).
-Road noise is a major concern in urban areas mainly near hospitals, schools, libraries etc.
+Tyre/Road noise is a major concern in urban areas mainly near hospitals, schools, libraries etc.

-Below Picture summarizes the tyre noise and its causes and measuring methods.
+Below Picture summarizes the tyre noise generation, its causes and measuring methods.

-In this blog we will be understanding Part -I of the above picture i.e. tyre noise with focus on generation mechanism and affecting parameters.
-In part-2 of the blog we will be discussing about test methodology and quantifying parameters.
+In this blog we will be understanding Part -I of the above picture i.e. tyre noise generation mechanism and affecting tyre parameters.
+In part-2 of the blog we will be discussing about tyre noise testing methodology and quantifying parameters.

-Mainly there are three types of mechanisms by which tyre generates noise, namely,
+Mainly there are three types of mechanisms by which tyre noise generation takes place , namely:

 - Impact Mechanism,